 Marketers love to debate.
-But, that’s not helpful for business leaders making a decision about which marketing strategies are most effective for their business.
-It’s easy to get distracted by shiny new tools and strategies that promise results with less work when ultimately you want to drive sales leads.
+But, that’s not helpful for business leaders making a decision about which marketing tactics are most effective for their business.
+It’s easy to get distracted by shiny new tools and tactics that promise results with less work when ultimately you want to drive sales leads.

 Right now, in the marketing world, it’s all about the hard numbers – proving ROI beyond reasonable doubt.
 The blog doesn’t fit with this viewpoint.
 You can’t use sales conversion numbers to prove whether your blog is working because blogs rarely lead to a direct, attributable sale.

 You can divide content that lives on your website into two broad categories;